RitreshGirdhar/Expand-collapse-readme/README.md

-# expand-collapse-readme
+# Expand-collapse-readme

+Sometime we need to add expand/collapse section in our README file.
+I created this repo to quickly check README changes.

 # A collapsible section containing markdown
 <details>
   <summary>Click to expand!</summary>

   ## Heading
-  1. A numbered
+  1. Heading 1
-  2. list
+  2. Heading 2
      * With some
      * Sub bullets
 </details>